-With a pandemic changing the landscape of the entire world, we’re all struggling with a new paradigm of living.
+With this challenging period changing the landscape of the entire world, we’re all struggling with a new paradigm of living.
 For many people that means working or studying from home instead of going into an office or school — and that means learning to focus with a million new distractions.

 While being able to work in pajamas may seem like a good idea, it can also mean isolation, loneliness and chaos.
 In short, working from home and figuring out how to stay focused can be a tough adjustment, particularly with everything else that’s happening in the world.